CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 * Check the name of the key under **Key Pair**.
 You will need the corresponding SSH secret key installed in your computer.

     !!!
-Info "Generate SSH public key from a SSH private key
+Info "Generate SSH public key from a SSH private key"

-    If you have access to a SSH private, it is possible to generate the corresponding public key by:
+        If you have access to a SSH private key, it is possible to generate the corresponding public key by:

         `ssh-keygen -y -f ~/.ssh/id_rsa`

         This is useful to be sure which private key corresponds to which public one configured in Pouta.

 * Click in the machine name and check that there is a security group that allow SSH connections from your current IP.
 See the [security group](../launch-vm-from-web-gui/#firewalls-and-security-groups) article for more information on how to create a SSH security group.